coq/coq/doc/sphinx/addendum/type-classes.rst

      instead of failing like :tacn:`eauto`, the goal is suspended and resolution proceeds on the remaining goals.
-     If after one run of resolution, there remain suspended goals, resolution is launched against on them, until it reaches a fixed point when the set of remaining suspended goals does not change.
+     If after one run of resolution, there remain suspended goals, resolution is launched again on them, until it reaches a fixed point when the set of remaining suspended goals does not change.
      Using `solve [typeclasses eauto]` can be used to ensure that no suspended goals remain.